CNAG-Biomedical-Informatics/clarid-tools/docs/help/faq.md

     Use `stub` format when you need a compact identifier for labels, QR codes, filenames, or systems with tighter space constraints.

-??? question "What if my project needs more species than the current stub format allows?"

-    The current 2-character Base62 `species` stub design supports up to 3,844 values.
-This is typically sufficient for biomedical metadata integration, which is the primary target of ClarID-Tools.

-    If your project exceeds that range, the recommended options are:

-    * use the human-readable format
-    * adopt an extended stub specification for your project

-    A wider `species` stub field is a specification-level change, not just a codebook update, because it affects interoperability.

 ??? question "Why do I see duplicated columns after decoding a CSV file?"

     In bulk decode mode, ClarID-Tools appends decoded fields to the right of the existing input table.
 If the source table already contains some of those columns, they will appear duplicated in the output.